 The following additions to article 26 are in effect:

-If voting occurs in the context of an Electronic Meeting (see F.4.2), then:
+If voting occurs in the context of an Electronic Meeting, then:

 Proxies are not allowed.

 Quorum does not apply.

 The voting period shall be a minimum of 18 consecutive hours excluding the period 12:00 UTC Friday to 11:59 UTC Monday which excludes Saturday and Sunday in every time zone.
 The use of 18:00 UTC to 12:00 UTC the next day is recommended for the voting period.